JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ### Unit-returning functions

 If a function does not return any useful value, its return type is `Unit`. `Unit` is a type with only one value - `Unit`.
-This value does not have to be returned explicitly
+This value does not have to be returned explicitly:

 ``` kotlin
 fun printHello(name: String?): Unit {